h2waiyan/MyanmarNumCard/README.md

 # numcard

-A new Flutter project where you can learn myanmar number with cards
+A new Flutter project where you can learn Myanmar number with cards

 ## Getting Started